 Nikola’s Total Liabilities To Asset Ratio

 The total liabilities to asset ratio illustrate the company’s capital structure.

-The ratio tells us about the proportion of the company’s assets that are funded by liabilities.
+The ratio tells us about the proportion of the company’s assets that are funded by liabilities and equity.

-For example, the graph above shows that Nikola’s capital structure was only 29% liabilities as of fiscal 3Q 2021, with the rest making up of stockholders’ equity in fiscal 1Q 2021.
+For example, the graph above shows that Nikola’s capital structure was only 29% liabilities as of fiscal 3Q 2021, with the rest of it coming from stockholders’ equity.

-At this ratio, Nikola’s total assets or total funds were $0.09 dollars of liabilities for every $1 dollar of assets and the rest was equity.
+With this ratio, Nikola’s total assets or total funds were $0.30 dollars of liabilities for every $1 dollar of assets and the rest was equity.